sveinbjornt/searchfs/README.md

 ## Testing

-You need Python 3 installed.
+You need to have Python 3 installed.

 ```bash
 python3 test.py